+(1) The following damage shall be compensated to keepers of animals in the events, pursuant to the procedure and at the rate provided for in this Act and in the relevant legislation of the European Union in accordance with

+- 1) the value of an animal slaughtered on the basis of a precept, including diagnostically slaughtered, killed or deceased due to an infectious animal disease; - 2) the value of equipment, feedingstuffs, packaging materials, and animal products destroyed on the basis of a precept.

+(1) The damage specified in subsection (1) of this section will not be compensated to the keeper of animals if the allowance for damage suffered as a result of the infectious animal disease has been paid in connection with the outbreak of the same disease in the same livestock building or construction works or in the same area enclosed for keeping animals.

-- (1) The following damage will be compensated to keepers of animals in the events, in accordance with the procedure and at the rate provided for in this Act and in the relevant legislation of the European Union in accordance with the requirements provided for in subsection 3 (3) of the Rural Development and Agricultural Market Regulation Act: - 1) the value of an animal slaughtered on the basis of a precept, including diagnostically slaughtered, killed or deceased due to an infectious animal disease; - 2) the value of equipment, feedingstuffs, packaging materials, milk and eggs destroyed on the basis of a precept; - (2) The damage specified in subsection (1) of this section will be compensated out of the reserve of the Government of the Republic allocated from the state budget to that end, provided that the damage has been caused in connection with controlling an especially dangerous infectious animal disease or a certain not especially dangerous infectious animal disease. - (3) The minister responsible for the field will establish the list of the infectious animal diseases specified in subsection (2) of this section that are not especially dangerous and whereby damage caused by infectious animal disease control, which has been specified in subsection (1) of this section, will be compensated.
+- (1) Subsection (1) of this section does not apply if the livestock building or construction works or in the same area enclosed for keeping animals specified in the same subsection was repopulated with animals at the time when it was located outside the area of the trade restrictions established by a legal instrument of the European Commission due to the occurrence of the animal disease specified in subsection (1) in farm animals.
+[RT I, 16.06.2016, 3 entry into force 26.06.2016] - (2) The damage specified in subsection (1) of this section will be compensated out of the reserve of the Government of the Republic allocated from the state budget to that end, provided that the damage has been caused in connection with controlling an especially dangerous infectious animal disease or a certain not especially dangerous infectious animal disease. - (2) If the damage specified in subsection (1) of this section, which has been suffered in connection with the control of an especially dangerous infectious animal disease or a certain not especially dangerous infectious animal disease, is compensated for from the budget of the European Union in accordance with Regulation (EU) No 652/2014 of the European Parliament and of the Council of 15 May 2014 laying down provisions for the management of expenditure relating to the food chain, animal health and animal welfare, and relating to plant health and plant reproductive material, amending Council Directives 98/56/EC, 2000/29/EC and 2008/90/EC, Regulations (EC) No 178/2002, (EC) No 882/2004 and (EC) No 396/2005 of the European Parliament and of the Council, Directive 2009/128/EC of the European Parliament and of the Council and Regulation (EC) No 1107/2009 of the European Parliament and of the Council and repealing Council Decisions 66/399/EEC, 76/894/EEC and 2009/470/EC (OJ L 189, 27.06.2014, pp. 1-32), § 54 of the State Budget Act will apply.
+[RT I, 16.06.2016, 3 entry into force 26.06.2016] - (3) The minister responsible for the field will establish the list of the infectious animal diseases specified in subsection (2) of this section that are not especially dangerous and whereby damage caused by infectious animal disease control, which has been specified in subsection (1) of this section, will be compensated.
 [RT I 2009, 64, 422 entry into force 01.01.2010]